In this house, the change in temperature means one

 Adapted from Food Network Kitchens Favorite Recipes

-1 lb yardlong beans or green beans
+1 lb yardlong beans or green beans1 tablespoon coconut oil

 2 large shallots, thinly sliced